dotnet/machinelearning/docs/code/MlNetCookBook.md

     .Append(new ValueToKeyMappingEstimator(mlContext, "Label"), TransformerScope.TrainTest)
     // Use the multi-class SDCA model to predict the label using features.
     .Append(mlContext.MulticlassClassification.Trainers.StochasticDualCoordinateAscent())
-    // Apply the inverse conversion from 'PredictedLabel' key back to string value.
+    // Apply the inverse conversion from 'PredictedLabel' column back to string value.
     .Append(mlContext.Transforms.Conversion.MapKeyToValue("PredictedLabel"));

 // Train the model.